GoogleCloudPlatform/cloud-code-samples/python/python-guestbook/.readmes/intellij/README.md

 If you'd like to propose a feature idea or have an open-ended discussion about a question you have with the Cloud Code team and the community, you can post on the [Cloud Code GitHub discussions forum](https://github.com/GoogleCloudPlatform/cloud-code-intellij/discussions).

 Ask a question about Cloud Code on [Stack Overflow](http://stackoverflow.com/questions/tagged/cloud-code-intellij).
-Use the tag `cloud-code-intellij` for questions about Cloud Code.
+Use the tag `google-cloud-code` for questions about Cloud Code.
 This tag not only receives responses from the Stack Overflow community, but also from Google engineers, who monitor the tag and offer unofficial support.